 Life in Darmstadt

-With over 150,000 inhabitants Darmstadt offers something for everyone.
-For information on cultural events, nightlife, and life in Darmstadt in general, see the links on the right side.
-And of course, if you have any further questions, do not hesitate to contact us.
+With over 160,000 inhabitants, the City of Science, Darmstadt offers something for everyone.
+For information on cultural events, nightlife, and life in Darmstadt in general, check out the links on the right side.
+And of course, if you have any further questions, do not hesitate to contact the Welcome Center.

 First few days in Darmstadt

 The Welcome Center provides you with a welcome folder that includes useful information about Darmstadt and h_da.
 For new guests at the h_da, we also like to schedule an official welcome in the first few days, so you can get to know us and the university better.
 Throughout the rest of your stay, we are here to help with any organisational questions.

 - Find useful information on daily life (emergency numbers, radio, television, etc.) in Germany on the website of EURAXESS

 - Information on public transport in Darmstadt and Dieburg.